The 2026 Governor Races Ranked by Flip Likelihood

 The polls that broke from the ratings

-Two races show daylight between the handicappers and the field data.
-Ohio opened the cycle in the Republican column, which matches a state Trump carried by 11 points in 2024.
+Ohio was the clearest case of daylight between the handicappers and the field data, and Cook closed the gap on July 10.
+The open seat opened the cycle in the Republican column, which matched a state Trump carried by 11 points in 2024.
 Then the July NYT/Siena poll found Vivek Ramaswamy and Amy Acton tied at 47, and an Emerson College survey showed Acton nosing ahead (NBC4, 2026; ABC27, 2026).
-This ranking places Ohio seventh on the strength of that polling while noting the ratings have not moved as far.
+Cook moved Ohio from Lean Republican to Toss Up on July 10, 2026, and this ranking now places it fifth on the strength of both the rating and the polling (Cook Political Report, July 10, 2026).

 Nevada runs the other way.
 Joe Lombardo holds a 48 percent favorability rating, the best of any incumbent in a Toss Up race, yet Emerson found the race tied at 41 (Emerson College Polling, 2026; Noble Predictive Insights, 2026).
 A popular incumbent in a tied race is what a genuine Toss Up looks like.
 The rating and the data agree.